 Rodin is primarily remembered as a sculptor, but his artistic practice was grounded in pen and paper.
 Over his career, he created over 10,000 drawings—including many nudes.
 Late in his life, Rodin said, “It’s very simple.
 My drawings are the key to my work.”

 Although they were not typically used to plan sculpted works, the drawings were part of a larger focus on human form and the emotions of the body.
 With the same attention to movement as Degas observing the ballerinas, Rodin's sketches ranged from quick studies to the heavily allegorical.
 Beginning around 1900 with an exhibit of his works on paper at the Exposition Universelle in Paris, Rodin began titling his sketches with allegorical implications and names such as The Abandoned.

-Rodin passed in 1917 as a renowned name in artistic circles.
-His work is today found in museums and as monuments around the world.
+Rodin passed in 1917 as a renowned name in artistic circles and is heralded for his creative genius.
+Today, his work is found in museums and as monuments around the world.
 However, the place to be for any fan of the late sculptor is the Musée Rodin in France.
-Based at the Hôtel Biron and its gardens in Paris—with a second location at Rodin’s former home in Meudon—the museum hosts thousands of sculptural and paper works.
+Based at the Hôtel Biron and its gardens in Paris—with a second location at Rodin's former home in Meudon—the museum hosts thousands of sculptural and paper works.
 The collections also include the works acquired by the artist himself, such as a vast holding of contemporary photographs.
-Visitors will also find some of the artist’s collection of ancient sculptures.
+Visitors will also find some of the artist's collection of ancient sculptures.
 Worth a visit any time you are in Paris, the Musée Rodin will interest and surprise even ardent fans of Rodin.